Book a Tour

 How a typical guided city tour unfolds — flexible, unhurried, and full of insider moments.

-We collect you from your Auckland hotel and begin with a scenic drive through the CBD, past the heritage buildings of Queen Street and the bustling Britomart precinct.
+We collect you from your Auckland hotel and begin with a scenic drive through the CBD, past the heritage buildings of Queen Street, the Britomart transport precinct, and the early colonial streetscape of the waterfront.

-Walk to the summit of Auckland's highest volcanic cone for panoramic views of both harbours, the Sky Tower, and Rangitoto Island.
-Your guide shares the Māori history of this sacred site and the story of the Auckland Volcanic Field.
+Walk to the summit of Auckland's highest volcanic cone for panoramic views of both harbours, the Sky Tower, and Rangitoto Island across the water.
+Your guide shares the Māori history of this sacred site and the story of the Auckland Volcanic Field — 50,000 years of eruptions beneath the city.

 Auckland Museum & Domain

-Explore the Auckland War Memorial Museum — its world-class Māori and Pacific collection, the volcanic gallery, and the beautiful Auckland Domain gardens surrounding it on a former volcanic cone.
+Explore the Auckland War Memorial Museum — its world-class Māori and Pacific collection, the volcanic field gallery, and the daily cultural performance.
+The beautiful Domain gardens surrounding it sit on yet another ancient volcanic cone.

 Parnell Village & Lunch

-Stroll through Auckland's oldest suburb with its elegant colonial buildings and rose gardens.
-Enjoy lunch at one of Parnell's charming restaurants (own expense) or continue to Viaduct Harbour for waterfront dining.
+Stroll through Auckland's oldest suburb with its elegant colonial buildings and Parnell Rose Gardens.
+Lunch at one of Parnell's charming cafés (own expense), or continue to Viaduct Harbour for waterfront dining with harbour views.

-Explore the Viaduct — Auckland's maritime heart with superyachts, America's Cup history, and the lively Wynyard Quarter.
-Time for a waterfront coffee or gelato with harbour views.
+Explore the Viaduct — Auckland's maritime heart with superyachts, America's Cup history, and the lively Wynyard Quarter food and bar precinct.
+Time for a harbour-side coffee and a walk along the waterfront boardwalk.

 Drive the scenic Tāmaki Drive coastline to Mission Bay — Auckland's favourite beach.
-Walk the esplanade with Rangitoto Island across the water and time for a swim or ice cream on the promenade.
+Walk the esplanade with Rangitoto Island across the water and time for a swim, an ice cream, or simply sitting on the promenade as Auckland goes about its day.

-Optional visit to the Sky Tower observation deck (own expense) for a final panoramic view of the city and harbours.
-Return to your hotel by approximately 4:00 PM with the rest of the evening free.
+Optional visit to the Sky Tower observation deck (own expense) for a final 360° view of the city and harbour.
+Return to your hotel by approximately 4:00 PM, with the evening free to explore Ponsonby, Britomart, or Viaduct for dinner on your own terms.

 Why Tour With Us